 25 Critical Thinking Apps For Extended Student Learning

 Critical thinking apps aren’t the sweet spot of mobile app design.

-Most of the more popular apps are focused on social media, productivity, or what always seem to be mindless games (we’re looking at you Kim Kardashian and Candy Crush).
-The fact that most apps don’t force users to think critical doesn’t mean that it isn’t possible, however.
+Most of the more popular apps are focused on social media, productivity, or what always seem to be mindless games.
+The fact that most apps don’t force users to think critically doesn’t mean that it isn’t possible, however.
 The lack of cognitively demanding apps is more of an indictment of the users than the technology itself.

+25 Critical Thinking Apps For Extended Student Learning